LakshmiRadhakrishnan09/Concepts/README.md

 * SHOW constaints
 * JSON Datatype: make sure size is less than one mg.
 * Array Datatype
 * Inverted Indexes: Standard Index cannot be created on Json column or array column.
-Instaed use inverted index.
+Instead use inverted index.
 Eg : index/key/valve primary_key.
-You cannot oerform less than greater than functions.
+You cannot perform less than greater than functions.
 * Computed Column: They expose data generated in other columns by an expression.
 Efficient way to query array and jsons columns.
 Extract a value from json column and create secondary indexes.
 * Use UUID for primarykey.